A Riverfront Times Special Report.

-When St. Louis police officers arrived at the scene, a nondescript strip mall, Ferguson “began crying while stating, ‘My son is gone, my son is gone’ repeatedly,” the officers would note in an incident report.
+When St. Louis police officers arrived at the scene, a nondescript strip mall at a major intersection, Ferguson “began crying while stating, ‘My son is gone, my son is gone’ repeatedly,” the officers would note in an incident report.

 Police combed the area but found nothing: no vehicle, no witnesses and no Christian.

-News of the kidnapping was quick to reach the local media — so quick that Theda Thomas’ family learned of Christian’s disappearance on the morning news.
+News of the kidnapping was quick to reach the local media — so much so that Theda Thomas’ family learned of Christian’s disappearance on the morning news.
 Thomas was at work, doing data entry for Midwest Library Service in Bridgeton, when her husband rushed in with the grim news.